SAFEHR-data/FlowEHR/README.md

 3. <details>
     <summary>Run a `make` command</summary>

-    For example, to make the core infrastructure
+    For example, to make all infrastructure:

     ```bash
-    make core
+    make deploy
     ```

+    Or to deploy only a single module, for example core:

+    ```bash
+    make deploy-core
+    ```

-    to see all options
+    To see all options:

     ```bash
     make help